 There are two levels of competition: regional and national.
 Regional winners and runners-up are invited to compete at the national level.
-It is intended that the teams competing nationally will use the same bridges that they entered in their regional competitions.
+These Rules govern competition at both regional and national levels.
 A university may enter more than one bridge in regional competition but only the best one may qualify for national competition.